Margin

 Net Profit Margin = (100 / 1,000) × 100 = 10%

-• What It Is: This margin measures how much money is left after paying for variable costs (costs that change with production levels), which helps cover fixed costs and create profit.
+What It Is: Measures how much revenue is left after covering variable costs to pay for fixed costs and generate profit.

-• Why It Matters: This margin helps companies see how much money is available to cover fixed costs and generate profit.
+Why It Matters: Helps businesses evaluate their ability to cover fixed costs and generate profit.

 Adlega - Reduce Your Churn